danieldelahoz/danieldelahoz/README.md

 - 👋 Hi, I’m @danieldelahoz
 - 👀 I’m interested in IT, Web Development, Cloud, and Blockchain.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning BASH & PowerShell.
 - 💞️ I’m looking to collaborate on Web3 Projects for fun.
 - 📫 How to reach me: contact@danieldelahoz.com